wireload/WKTextView/README.markdown

 Link the `WyzihatKit` folder into your `Frameworks` folder.
 Then copy `WyzihatKit/Resources/WKTextView` into `Resources/WKTextView`.

-Create and combine the `wyzihat.js` file using the WyzihatKit modified version of WysiHat:
+Create and combine the `Resources/WKTextView/closure-editor.js` file using the WyzihatKit modified version of the Closure editor:

 	git submodule init
 	git submodule update
-	cd wysihat
+	cd auxiliary
-	git submodule init
-	git submodule update
-	rake
-	cat dist/prototype.js dist/wysihat.js >../Resources/WKTextView/wysihat.js

-Optionally minify the combined `wysihat.js` - it will shrink very well.

-Copy your combined `wysihat.js` into your deployment `Resources/WKTextView`.
+  sh build.sh

 ## Usage